-Wake County Code Enforcement staff respond to building code, zoning and environmental health violations in unincorporated areas of the county.
+Wake County Code Enforcement staff respond to building code, zoning and environmental health violations ONLY in unincorporated areas of the county.

 Each municipality addresses code enforcement within its respective municipal boundaries.
 To find out which jurisdiction to contact, visit IMAPS.